alipouw13/appurviewdemo/3-purview_unifiedcatalog.md

     - Value: Enables banking institutions to maintain a comprehensive inventory of data, **breaking down silos and ensuring consistency for decision-making and regulatory reporting.**
 2. Streamlining Regulatory Compliance - classify, tag, and organize data assets in alignment with industry regulations such as GDPR, CCPA, and BCBS 239.
     - Value: **Simplifies compliance processes**, **reduces the risk of non-compliance penalties**, and provides confidence during audits and regulatory reviews.
-3. Improvign Discoverability and Usability - leverage advanced search with AI, filter, and tagging capabilities make it easy for users to find and access relevant data assets quickly.
+3. Improving Discoverability and Usability - leverage advanced search with AI, filter, and tagging capabilities make it easy for users to find and access relevant data assets quickly.
     - Value: **Enhances operational efficiency** by reducing time spent searching for data, enabling banking teams to focus on high-value activities like fraud detection and risk modeling.
 4. Fostering Collaboration and Innovation - create curated, and well-documented data assets available to authorized users, promoting collaboration between departments (e.g., compliance, risk, and analytics teams).
     - Value: Facilitates the creation of new financial products, **improved customer personalization**, and cross-functional projects to enhance business outcomes.